dev-arcade/HexWorldUtils/Bugs.md

 Change to `float3` for consistency with the rest of the codebase.

 ---
+Change: used the suggested fix for the bug
+---

 ### 8. Unused isTerrain parameter
 **File:** `GridSystem/GridMathHelper.cs:8, 24`